Invicti-Security/netsparker-custom-security-checks/README.md

 ### logError

 This `logError` function logs a message to scan log file (nstrace.csv).
 The log message severity is Error.
 So, in order to be able to see this message in the log file, set logging options to Error level.
+For further information about the logging options, see [Logging](https://www.invicti.com/support/logging/)

 ```javascript
 logError('An unexpected error has occurred.');
 ```

-## How can I add Custom Fields to a Vulnerability?
+## How can I add custom fields to a vulnerability?

 ```javascript
 var vulnerability = new Vulnerability(VulnerabilityType.PossibleSqlInjection);